 A typical day at The Mill School

-9:00 We meet at the stump circle for Morning Meeting, a chance for us to greet each other, share news of our weekends, sing a song, play a game, have relay races, or go through an obstacle course (parts of our Morning Meeting move inside in the coldest months of winter).
+9:00 All students meet outside at the stump circle for Morning Meeting.
+Here, we greet each other and share news of our weekends.
+Then, we might sing a song, play a game, have relay races, or go through an obstacle course.
+On the coldest days of winter, parts of our Morning Meeting move indoors.

 9:30 The Ravens and Kingbirds split up to work on Math projects that involve critical math routines as well as hands-on, real-world math projects.
 Some days one group will stay outside for part or all of this workshop.

-10:30 We sit in mixed groups at two lunch tables for snack.
-Children bring their snack from home.
+10:30 We sit in mixed groups at two long tables for snack.
+Children bring their snacks from home.
 Those who finish eating first often play a quiet game, draw, or use one of our many "fidgets" (hand games, often with a logic-mathematical component).

 11:00 The Ravens go outside for Outdoor Time.
 The Kingbirds go upstairs for Read Aloud and Writers' Workshop.